iWriteGigs

 B When lidocaine is applied to the membrane

-C When tetrodotoxin (TTX) is applied to the membrane
+C When the membrane depolarizes

-D When the membrane depolarizes
+D When the membrane is at the resting membrane potential

 Question #48